Moonshine-IDE/DominoAPILocalExample/README.md

 Required Dependencies:
 - HCL Notes 11.0 or Higher
 - Java 8 (currently required for Notes API)
-- Gradle 5.4.1 (current version supported by Moonshine-IDE)
+- Gradle 5 or higher (current version supported by Moonshine-IDE is 7.5.1, also tested with 5.4.1)

 Optional, but recommended:
 - [Moonshine-IDE](https://moonshine-ide.com/)